billyjacoby/gabsty-theme-tutorial/README.md

 }
 ```

 This is great!
-Noe we can access our site metadata from our `gatbsy-config.js` file in our header component.
+Now we can access our site metadata from our `gatbsy-config.js` file in our header component.
 The real magic happens when we add and change this file in our site folder.

 **`/site/gatsby-config.js`**